ajimix/WatchKit-Framer/README.md

 Apple Watch Kit for FramerJS to help you easily create Apple Watch interfaces in Framer.

 ## Add it in your Framer Studio project

-- Download the project
+- Download the project from github.
-- Copy `watchkit.coffee` into `modules/` folder
+- Copy `watchkit.coffee` into `modules/` folder.
-- Import it in Framer Studio by writing: `WatchKit = require "watchkit"`
+- Import it in Framer Studio by writing: `WatchKit = require "watchkit"`.

+**Note:** you need the San Francisco font [provided by Apple](https://developer.apple.com/watchkit/).

 ## Components